Prakash-TechUltra/documentation/content/applications/services/helpdesk/overview/help_center.rst

 the default :guilabel:`Published` filter from the search bar in the upper-right corner, to reveal all the content related to the course - even the non-published content.

-Click the :guilabel:`≣ (List View)` icon in the upper-right corner, directly beneath the search bar to switch to list view.
+Click the :guilabel:`≣ (bars)` icon in the upper-right corner, directly beneath the search bar to switch to list view.

-While in :guilabel:`List View`, there is a checkbox on the far left of the screen, above the listed courses, to the left of the :guilabel:`Title` column.
+While in list view, there is a checkbox on the far left of the screen, above the listed courses, to the left of the :guilabel:`Title` column.
 When that checkbox is clicked, all the course contents are selected at once.

 With all the course content selected, double click any of the boxes in the :guilabel:`Is Published` column.
 This reveals a pop-up window, asking for confirmation that all selected records are intended